Want personalized recommendations?

 Becoming a certified Diagnostic Medical Sonographer (DMS) is a rewarding career path that requires dedication, education, and hands-on training.
 If you are interested in pursuing this career, there are certain steps you need to take to obtain your certification.

-5. Continuing Education: To maintain your certification as a DMS, you will be required to participate in continuing education activities.
-This ensures that you stay up-to-date with the latest advancements in the field and maintain your skills and knowledge.
+5. Maintain your certification: To keep your DMS certification active, engage in continuing education activities.
+This ensures you stay updated with advancements in the field and maintain your proficiency.
+ARDMS requires certified sonographers to fulfill continuing education requirements periodically.

 Article continues after recommendations